4ms/metamodule-docs-website/docs/module_patch_settings.md

 - __Show on All Modules__: (Patch View only) When this option is enabled, maps will be drawn on all modules in the patch.
-When this is disabled, maps will be drawn on only the module that's currently focussed.
+When this is disabled, maps will be drawn on only the module that's currently focused.
 This option is disabled if both Show Control Maps and Show Panel Jack Maps are off.

 ### Cables